Minimal Session Types for the $\pi$-calculus (Extended Version): Preliminaries

 We write $S_1 \dualof S_2$ if $S_1$ is the \emph{dual} of $S_2$.
 Intuitively, duality converts $!$ into $?$ (and vice-versa).
 This intuitive definition is enough for our purposes; the formal definition is co-inductive, see~\cite{DBLP:journals/iandc/KouzapasPY19,KouzapasPY17}.
 Typing \emph{environments} are defined below:

-$\Gamma$, $\Lambda$, and $\Delta$ satisfy different structural principles. $\Gamma$ maps variables and shared names to value types, and recursive variables to session environments; it admits weakening, contraction, and exchange principles.
-While $\Lambda$ maps variables to linear higher-order types, $\Delta$ maps session names to session types.
+We shall refer to $\Delta$ as the \emph{session environment}. $\Gamma$, $\Lambda$, and $\Delta$ satisfy different structural principles. $\Gamma$ maps variables and shared names to value types, and recursive variables to session environments; it admits weakening, contraction, and exchange principles. $\Lambda$ maps variables to linear higher-order types, and so it is relevant only for processes featuring passing of abstractions. $\Delta$ maps session names to session types.
 Both $\Lambda$ and $\Delta$ are only subject to exchange.
-The domains of $\Gamma$, $\Lambda$ and $\Delta$ (denoted $\dom{\Gamma}$, $\dom{\Lambda}$, and $\dom{\Delta}$) are assumed pairwise distinct.
+The domains of $\Gamma$, $\Lambda$ and $\Delta$ (denoted $\dom{\Gamma}$, $\dom{\Lambda}$, and $\dom{\Delta}$, respectively) are assumed pairwise distinct.

 Given $\Gamma$, we write $\Gamma \backslash x$ to denote the environment obtained from $\Gamma$ by removing the assignment $x:\shot{U}$, for some $U$.
 This notation applies similarly to $\Delta$ and $\Lambda$; we write $\Delta \backslash \Delta'$ (and $\Lambda \backslash \Lambda'$) with the expected meaning.
 Notation $\Delta_1\cdot \Delta_2$ means the disjoint union of $\Delta_1$ and $\Delta_2$.
 We define \emph{typing judgements} for values $V$ and processes $P$: